taichi/modernjs/modernjs.en.md

 # Topics on Language
 There are various execution environments of JavaScript, but ES5 works with most browsers.
-If you do your best on ES5 in the first place, you can talk about how confusing trans-pyraes are, that is, [Babel].
+If you do your best on ES5 in the first place, you can talk about how confusing compile are, that is, [Babel].

-As JavaScript has many knowledge to learn, first think about options not to associate with [Babel].
+As JavaScript has much knowledge to learn, first think about options not to associate with [Babel].

 It was impossible for me to choose options not to go with [Babel].
-The reason is simple, I do not want to write a lot of `function`.
+The reason is simple; I do not want to write a lot of `function`.
 How about everyone?

-In addition, if I came from Java it is true that compiling does not have a sense of evil against work.
+Also, if I came from Java it is true that compiling does not have a sense of evil against work.

 ## [Babel] is everyone's sandbox

 Designing a programming language is somewhat lonely work.
 Until now, we have released a few language designers carefully until they are shaped to some extent.

-However, at least with respect to JavaScript, it is known by ECMAScript 4's failure that it will not work in such a way.
+However, at least about JavaScript, it is known by ECMAScript 4's failure that it will not work in such a way.

 So you can casually implement experimental language features in the form of plugins [Babel].
 Discuss the function of [New language Proposals](https://github.com/tc39/proposals) while using Gashagashi and decide the function to import into the next version of JavaScript.

 Users can just try writing a cool new feature by just writing `.babelrc`.
 It is not enough that the function thought or it is only a matter of stopping using it if the motion is unstable.

-It is fairly fun to add and subtract language features according to your needs.
+It is somewhat fun to add and subtract language features according to your needs.

 ### [Babel] related modules
 There are many modules related to [Babel], but there are surprisingly few good ones that you should understand as chitin.

-The first two are modules for setting up the environment and the other two are modules for working with other tools.
+The first two are modules for setting up the environment, and the other two are modules for working with other tools.

 #### [babel-preset-env](https://github.com/babel/babel-preset-env)
 `babel-preset-env` is a handy module that automatically selects the [Babel] plugin to use, in conjunction with the environment where JavaScript converted by [Babel] operates.